3ventxyz/frontend/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Dependency Management

+- `yarn add` to install packages
+- never use NPM, we shouldn't have a `package-lock.json` file

 ## Learn More

 To learn more about Next.js, take a look at the following resources: